How to Reject a Job Applicant Politely?

 Hiring candidates with the skills to do the job well, and who are also aligned with your organization's values, culture, and ways of working, increases your employee retention rate.

-This is why it comes as no surprise that HR leaders and recruitment experts are using new recruitment strategies and technologies such as artificial intelligence to find candidates who are not only capable of doing the job but also fit well with their organizations.
+This is why it comes as no surprise that HR leaders and recruitment experts are using new recruitment strategies and technologies, such as Talent Acquisition Software, that are not only capable of doing the job but also fit well with their organizations.

 Speaking of artificial intelligence, workplace technology plays a crucial role in retaining top talent.
 This is especially important because Millennials and Gen Z are expected to dominate the workforce in the next few years.
 By 2025, Millennials and Gen Z are expected to make up 75% of the total workforce.

-Technology will play a crucial role in attracting and retaining this young talent, especially Gen Z. "Millennials love their technology, but Gen Z has brought their love of technology to whole new heights, explained Business Woman's guide author Laura Gayle.
-These are the first true digital natives because without the Internet these can not recall a time, and many were brought up in the IoT era.
-Gen Zers is rarely seen without your smartphones or wired system - software is your "go-to" solution immediately.
+There is no doubt that Talent Acquisition Technology will play a crucial role in attracting and retaining this young talent, especially Gen Z. "Millennials love their technology, but Gen Z has brought their love of technology to whole new heights, explained Business Woman's guide author Laura Gayle.
+These are the first true digital natives because without the Internet, these can not recall a time, and many were brought up in the IoT era.
+Gen Zers are rarely seen without your smartphones or wired system - software is your "go-to" solution immediately.

 Tech-savvy talent naturally gravitates toward tech-savvy companies.
 Organizations need to make a conscious effort to modernize their offices.